vijayalakshmibhavani8-maker/computer-vision-projects/README.md

+# Computer Vision Projects

+This repository contains beginner Computer Vision projects built using Python, OpenCV, and MediaPipe.

+## Projects

-# Face Detection Project
+### 1. Face Detection

-This project detects faces in real time using Python and OpenCV.
+Detects faces in real time using OpenCV.

+### 2. Hand Tracking
+Tracks hand landmarks and displays hand connections.

+### 3. Finger Counter
+Counts the number of fingers shown to the camera in real time.

-## Requirements
+## Technologies Used

-- Python 3.12
+- Python
 - OpenCV
+- MediaPipe

-## Run
+## Author

-python face_detection.py
+Amala